kelasol/complete-intro-to-react-v5/myNotes/03-Tools.md

 ## gitignore

 We are going to create one more file here.
 This is going to be a gitignore file.
-So inside of your source directory, create a file called .gitignore.
+So inside of your source directory, create a file called `.gitignore`.
 Like that.
 Not inside your source one, this is going to go inside of your root directory inside of adopt me.

-And here if you are not familiar with get, this is just telling get is like, here is a bunch of stuff, I don't want you to keep a track of inside of my repo.
-Okay, so .getignore yes use dot.
+**And here if you are not familiar with get, this is just telling get is like, here is a bunch of stuff, I don't want you to keep a track of inside of my repo.** Okay, so .getignore yes use dot.
 So the first thing you never want to track is node modules, because that's why you can npm install them wherever you want, right?

 And then also if you're on Mac you should always ignore DS_Store, which is a file that Mac creates for dumb reasons, let's not talk about it.
 Let's just say that they're dumb reasons.
 And then for later parts of the course, you're going to ignore your cache.
 You're going to ignore dist.

 You're going to ignore coverage.
 You can ignore the dot VS Code directory or not, that one's up to you.
 It's just where VS Code keeps track of all your personal preferences for the project, and then you're also going to ignore the .emv file.
 So this is just telling VS Code, ignore all this stuff, never commit this stuff.

-This is stuff that I just have for me and not to be put in my get repo Okay, so there's another commit point here.
-So if you fell people behind the tooling you can feel free to just jump up to this commit.
-It's something called like add npm scripts and ES Lint and prettier and things like that.

 ## Parcel

 So the first thing I wanna say about Parcel is that I have taught, historically in this class, I have taught Webpack and Webpack is a phenomenal tool.
-It is part of the OpenJS Foundation as well.
-There is a great course in Frontend Masters about it.
-If you wanna learn Webpack and React together I teach it with React V3.

 And that's still totally valid if you wanna check that out.
 But I'm gonna use a different packager today that is called Parcel.
-The reason why I chose to teach with Parcel is it's extremely hands-off.
-You just point it at a file and it just kind of figures it everything out by itself.

-There's no configuration to it.
+**The reason why I chose to teach with Parcel is it's extremely hands-off.
+You just point it at a file and it just kind of figures it everything out by itself.There's no configuration to it.**

 Webpack is phenomenal.
 It's super powerful.
 If you have crazy things you need to do with it, Webpack is your friend in doing crazy stuff like that.
 But it's kinda difficult to set up.
 It's inevitable that with power comes complexity, right?
 So suffice to say I love both tools.

 I'm just choosing Parcel today so that we can focus on React and not necessarily focus on the bundler.
 What we're gonna do now is we're gonna say npm install D parcel- bundler like that.
 That one takes a second cuz there's a lot of stuff that comes with it.

-This is the actual tool that will bundle every code together, and get it ready.
-1 for your development environment, and 2 for production.
+**This is the actual tool that will bundle every code together, and get it ready.
+(1) for your development environment, and (2) for production.
 And it's really smart.
-You just point it at your index html file and it discovers all the paths just by figuring everything out.
+You just point it at your index html file and it discovers all the paths just by figuring everything out**.
 And it figures out like this is a TypeScript file, or this is a JavaScript file, or this is a CSS file and it just neatly packages everything for you.

 It's a pretty impressive tool.
 It's one I actually I use quite frequently.
 And both Webpack and Parcel definitely worth supporting.
 They both have open collectors, so that's something you feel inclined to do.
 You can see that they actually drop a link in there for you.
 Frontend Masters does, thanks Frontend Masters.

-Okay, so now that we've done that, I want you to go into your package.json.
-And we're going to add another script in here that's going to be dev.
+Okay, so now that we've done that, I want you to go into your `package.json`.
+And we're going to add another script in here that's going to be `dev`.
-And this is gonna say parcel src/index.html.
+And this is gonna say `parcel src/index.html`.
 So again, all you have to do with Parcel is you just point it at the index.html file and it just figures everything else for you.

 So now I can go into my adopt me.
 Well, so first thing I wanna mention here.
 This was confusing to me for a long time until someone pointed it out to me.
 As I was like, how does it know what parcel is, right?
 I don't think I have parcel available here, right, it says parcel command not found.

+### Parcel actually downloads binary tools into .bin

 So like how does it know that?
 Well if you go inside of your node modules here, which is where all of your node, when I say npm install bundle there, that's where it goes into node modules.
 And there is a secret.bin directory her.
 Of all the various different binary tools I can use, right?

-And one of them in here is called parcel, which is connected to parcel-bundler.
+And one of them in here is called `parcel`, which is connected to parcel-bundler.
 So that's how it finds it.
 Echo's not in here right, for example, Echo's just part of like Mac.
 But it is able to find parcel and prettier in here.
 So, just so you know that that's how that gets connected together.

-So now I can say, npm run dev.
+So now I can say, `npm run dev`.
 And it's gonna build all the stuff together.
 And it's ready in 1.76 seconds.
 You can see here that there's now a dist and a .cache director.
 That is something that Parcel creates for you.
 You can just basically ignore it, and I can open now.

 So if I Cmd + click this, it'll open in my browser.
 And you can see, magically, I'm running on localhost:1234, but now this is being packaged by Parcel.
 Now there's some pretty cool stuff about this.
 If I go into app.js and I change this to be, I don't know, maybe add another Adopt Me in here, and I save this.

 It automatically refreshes my page for you.
-So it does a hot model refresh for you out of the box for free.
+So it does a _hot model refresh_ for you out of the box for free.
 You don't have to do anything about it, it just works.
 And that's really it, we're not gonna configure parcel anymore than that.
 It's smart enough to figure everything else out.

 ## Installing React & ReactDOM